senaite/senaite2.com/docs/user_manual/users_and_security.md

     Client contacts can be created by users with "Lab Manager" and/or "Lab Clerk" roles.

-Contacts are displayed in different places for selection in different places depending on their type.
+Contacts are displayed in different places for selection depending on their type.
 For instance, the selection of a Client Contact is required when creating a Sample.
-Only the contacts from the same client the Sample belongs to are available for selection.
+Only the contacts from the same client theSample belongs to are available for selection.
 On the other side, the selection of a Laboratory Contact is required when creating a Worksheet.

 [LDAP]: https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol